Art Editing Modernism

 - How do readers (born digital or otherwise) relate to iconic twentieth-century texts?

-Bryony Randall, Project Principal Investigator, is Professor of English Literature at the University of Glasgow, where she is a co-Director of the Textual Editing Lab.
+Bryony Randall, Project Principal Investigator, is Professor of Modernist Literature at the University of Glasgow, where she is a co-Director of the Textual Editing Lab.
 She is a co-General Editor of the Cambridge Edition of the Works of Virginia Woolf, and co-editor of Woolf’s short fiction, forthcoming for that edition.
 She is a volume editor for the Oxford University Press edition of the work of Dorothy Richardson.
 She recently edited a special issue of Modernist Cultures on the New Modernist Editing (2020), is co-editor with Jane Goldman of Virginia Woolf in Context (Cambridge University Press 2013), and author of Modernism, Daily Time and Everyday Life (Cambridge University Press 2007).

 Edwin Pickstone, Project Co-Investigator, is Lecturer, Typography Technician and Designer in Residence at The Glasgow School of Art, where since 2005 he has cared for the school’s collection of letterpress printing equipment.
 Focusing on the material nature of print Pickstone uses letterpress technology, collaborating with artists and designers on a wide range of projects.
 His work spans academic, artistic and design worlds, with particular interest in the history of typography, graphic design, the physical nature of print and the book.